Arwan1/Intersection-Optimizer/README.md

 Left Arrow Key to add cars GOING Left
 Up Arrow Key to add cars GOING Up
 Down Arrow Key to add cars GOING Down
-If you want singular cars, use the virtual keynoard, however it is a bit laggy
+If you want singular cars, use the virtual keyboard, however it is a bit laggy

 Similarly: Use D to add ambulances going left, A for right, W for up, D for down